intrepidbird/gauss/README.md

 💻 It offers a wide range of advanced calculators, including matrix, eigenvalues, graphing, scientific, and factorial calculators.
 This bot also integrates with AI services such as Wolfram Alpha and OpenAI for enhanced functionality.

+🤖 Some calculators are available [here](intrepidbird.github.io/intrepidbot/), if you don't have Discord.

 ⭐ **Remember to star our Repository!**

 🌐 - [**IntrepidBot Math Website**](https://sites.google.com/view/intrepidbot-math)